 You can also select multiple clips and click the Show Subclips icon in the toolbar:

 If you open the subclip details for multiple clips, you’ll have a navigation element at the top of the page which you can use to go to the next or previous clip:

 The biggest part of the screen is taken up by the player.
 At the bottom of the screen you'll find the player and logger controls.

 3. Subclip Search

 The sidebar on the right contains a search bar at the top and a list of search results below it.
-For example, in the screenshot below, we searched “develop” and got two results.
-These two results are subclips within the current clip which match the query.
+For example, in the screenshot below, we searched “Robert” and got one results, which is the subclip within the current clip that matches the query.

 The search bar also contains a filter button, which works in the same way as in the library search and which can be used to drill down in the search results.

 4. Editing a subclip